Budry/ServerManager/README.md

 # ServerManager

-Simply server manager for manage virtual hosts in nginx.
+Simply server manager for manage virtual hosts in nginx and Linux.

 ## Requirements